 - Digitally signed Form ADT 1 (with signature of the director of the company).

-The ADT-1 form should be filed within 30 days from the date of the appointment of the new auditing firm.
+The ADT-1 form shall be filed within 30 days from the date of the appointment of the new auditing firm.
 Every company has to follow the prescribed rules as per Companies Act for resignation and appointment of an auditor firm.